pentesterhubcommunity/Bug_Bounty/Lessons/DDoS.md

-Hello!
 Let's delve into Distributed Denial of Service (DDoS) attacks, covering their workings, testing methods, prevention strategies, and various types.

 ### What is a DDoS Attack?